Young In Hong

 Young In Hong (born 1972) is a visual artist from Seoul, Korea, based in Bristol, England.
 Hong graduated with an MA and a PhD in Art from Goldsmith College in London UK in 2012.
 From 1992 to 1998, she studied Sculpture at Seoul National University (BA and MA).
-Hong currently works from her studio at Spike Island in Bristol and is represented by PKM Gallery in Seoul.
-She teaches at Bath School of Art as Reader in Performance and Textiles.
+Hong currently works from her studio at Spike Island in Bristol and teaches at Bath School of Art as Reader in Performance and Textiles.
+She is represented by PKM Gallery in Seoul.

 Practice

 Hong's work is research-led, revisiting specific historical moments in South Korea and reinterpreting them.
 She is interested in how art can have a political role, particularly from a female perspective, as South Korean history has evolved under authoritative male-dominated regimes until very recently.
 In her practice, Hong examines unwritten history, collective memory and undervalued cultural practices, politics of intuition and the practice of ‘equality’.
 Most of her works deal with those people whom society regards as minorities, and she often uses methods that are not usually associated with high art.
 Hong works in a range of disciplines – drawing, embroidery painting, installation and site-specific performance.
 For her performance projects, she collaborates with local communities, dancers, musicians and choreographers and the public.

 In 2015, curator Fatoş Üstek commissioned her to create a new work for fig-2 at the ICA London, resulting in the ambitious, very complex, but at the same time very strong and resonating piece In Her Dream, a collaboration with Delfina Foundation and The Korean Cultural Centre.
 Hong combined baroque aesthetics with Korean Shaman music for a performance based on a detailed study of induced violence and isolation in the everyday lives of women from various countries of affiliation.

 The Moon's Trick, Hong's solo exhibition at the Korean Cultural Centre UK in 2017 was part of Korea-UK/2017-18.
 It later travelled to Exeter Phoenix.
 The same year, Echoes, commissioned by Venice Agendas, launched at the Venice Biennale in May 2017 and continued to run in Margate at Turner Contemporary, Folkestone and Spike Island Bristol in December 2017.
 Voluntary participants were invited through open call to respond to a soundtrack consisting of a compilation of political statements by public figures ranging from Donald Trump to Michael Moore.

 In her solo show We Where at PKM Gallery in Seoul in 2022, "Hong attends to the subject of “communities” that become forgotten in contemporary society.
 She recognizes the loss of a communal space that premodern folks believed to be real, i.e., sacred areas in which the spirits of living organisms including animals, humans, and plants could communicate through a natural connection, and wishes for the recovery of such relationships of equality."
 For the group exhibition Scoring the Word, Hong created Meta-hierarchical Exercise, a series of nine improvised group performances with 24 embroidered choreography-scores, presented at the Seoul Museum of Art in November 2022.